Linaro/lava/doc/dispatcher-design.rst

         connection: ssh
         failure_retry: 2

+The ``deploy`` action in this case simply prepares the LAVA overlay containing the test shell definitions and copies those to a pre-determined location on the device.
+This location will be removed at the end of the TestJob.

+.. _security:

 Security
 --------

-A primary SSH connection from the dispatcher can be controlled through the device configuration, allowing the use of a private SSH key which is at least hidden from test writers. (:ref:`essential_components`).
+A primary SSH connection from the dispatcher needs to be controlled through the device configuration, allowing the use of a private SSH key which is at least hidden from test writers. (:ref:`essential_components`).

 The key is declared as a path on the dispatcher, so is device-specific.
-Each device may have a unique key - all keys still need to not have any passphrase - as long as all devices supported by the SSH host have the relevant keys configured as authorized for login as root.
+Devices on the same dispatcher can share the same key or may have a unique key - all keys still need to not have any passphrase - as long as all devices supported by the SSH host have the relevant keys configured as authorized for login as root. [#admin1]_

+.. [#admin1] Securing such private keys when the admin process is managed in a public VCS is left as an exercise for the admin teams.

+LAVA provides a default (completely insecure) private key which can be used for these connections.
+This key is installed within lava-dispatcher and is readable by anyone inspecting the lava-dispatcher codebase in git.
+(This has not been changed in the refactoring.)

+It is conceivable that a test image could be suitably configured before being submitted to LAVA, with a private key included inside a second job which deploys normally and executes the connection **instead** of running a test definition.
+However, anyone with access to the test image would still be able to obtain the private key.
+Keys generated on a per job basis would still be open for the lifetime of the test job itself, up to the job timeout specified.
+Whilst this could provide test writers with the ability to control the options and commands used to create the connection, any additional security is minimal and support for this has not been implemented, yet.

 .. _persistence:

 Persistence
 -----------

-SSH deployments are persistent and this has implications, some positive, some negative - depending on your use case.
+Devices supporting primary SSH connections have persistent deployments and this has implications, some positive, some negative - depending on your use case.

 #. **Fixed OS** - the OS you get is the OS of the device and this
    **must not** be changed or upgraded.